Azizbek432/Azizbek432/README.md

 ---

-## 🌐 My Portfolio
+## 🌐 Mening portfoliom | My Portfolio
 > A simple portfolio where I showcase my learning projects and progress as a beginner developer.

-🔗 https:azizbek-my-portfolio.vercel.app
+🔗 https//azizbek-my-portfolio.vercel.app

 ---

 ## 🧩 Men haqimda qisqacha | About Me